Section 2301. Portland Cement Concrete Pavement

 4. In cases where early opening of pavement is desirable, the Engineer may require the use of Class M concrete mixtures.
 Such sections of pavement may be opened to traffic in accordance with Table 2301.03-3.

-5. At the Contractor's option, when Type I/II cements are used, fly ash may be substituted for up to 10%, by weight, of the cement in Class M concrete mixtures.
-Type IP and Type IS cements may be used in Class M concrete mixtures without fly ash substitution.
+5. At the Contractor's option, when Type I/II or Type IL cements are used, fly ash may be substituted for up to 10%, by weight, of the cement in Class M concrete mixtures.
+Type IP, Type IS, and Type IT cements may be used in Class M concrete mixtures without fly ash substitution.

 Construct shoulders according to Section 2121, 2122, or 2123, as indicated in the contract documents.